Earnings Surprise Drift in India: The Strongest PEAD in Our Global Study

 India has the largest earnings surprise drift of any exchange we tested.
-Beat the estimate on BSE or NSE and your stock produces +4.84% cumulative abnormal return over the following 63 trading days.
-That's 20x the equivalent figure for US stocks (+0.24%).
-The Q5-Q1 quintile spread of +7.59% is the widest across all 14 exchanges in our study.
-What makes India distinctive is that the drift is almost entirely a positive-side phenomenon.
-Misses don't punish.
+Beat the estimate on NSE and your stock produces +3.77% cumulative abnormal return over the following 63 trading days.
+That's about 16x the equivalent figure for US stocks (+0.24%).
+The Q5-Q1 quintile spread of +6.89% is the widest across all 14 exchanges in our study.
+India is distinctive for its strong positive-side drift.
+Misses also drift modestly negative (-0.83%), but the beat side is where the signal concentrates.

 Contents